Morocco · tool

 Dorm bed in a hostel or a very basic guesthouse.

-Street food, local cafes, and simple tagines.
+Street food, local bakeries, and simple tagines from small eateries.

 Mid-range